tekyjd/Record-Suspension-Application-Eligibility/README.md

                     const RULES_D3 = {
   "Indictment|No|No": "10 Years",
-  "Prosecution Type|Was it a Schedule 1 offence?|Have you had 3 or more convictions resulting in imprisonment of 2 years or more each?": "timelineRange", "Summary|No|No": "5 Years",
+  "Prosecution Type|Is it a Schedule 1 offence?|Have you had 3 or more convictions resulting in imprisonment of 2 years or more each?": "timelineRange", "Summary|No|No": "5 Years",
   "Unknown|No|No": "5-10 Years"
 };